-Looking at internal combustion engines: "In contrast, gasoline-powered cars cannot achieve peak torque at either a very low or very high rpm.
-Engines are optimized to run best with certain combinations of air flow, temperature and rotational speed.
+For gas cars, it’s a different story.
+Cambon says “gasoline-powered cars cannot achieve peak torque at either a very low or very high rpm.
+Engines are optimized to run best with certain combinations of airflow, temperature and rotational speed.
 That means the torque in gas-powered engines peaks around 4,500 rpm, and that a graph of torque versus rpm looks like a domed hat… So at zero speed, gas-powered engines are not at their peak.”

 Above: Internal combustion engine torque delivery in a gas-powered vehicle (Source:Car Throttle)

 Above: The new front end redesign of the Tesla Model S (Source:Motor Trend)

 "In general, a battery's energy density predicts how much energy it can release (meaning how far the car drives) before recharging, while the power density (the energy density delivered per second) determines how fast energy can go in and out of the battery.
 That, in turn, governs how fast a car can accelerate... [the] Tesla battery helps quickly achieve these lightning-fast speeds by increasing the latter."

-Cabana also speculates: "Though exact details haven't been released, the Model S likely uses a lithium-ion battery where one layer, called the cathode, is made of a blend of nickel, manganese and cobalt oxide (NMC)...
-When charged, lithium ions from the cathode are driven through an electrolyte solution into the anode, which is made of stacks of graphite.
-Lithium-ion batteries that overheat can sometimes produce a runaway chain reaction and catch fire; to prevent that, manufacturers encase individual cells containing both a cathode and anode in protective shells.
-The Tesla Model S battery [pack]... has thousands of these cells."
+Although Tesla hasn’t released specific details, Cabana speculates that the Model S uses a lithium-ion battery.
+In these batteries, there is a layer called the cathode, “made of a blend of nickel, manganese and cobalt oxide (NMC).”
+Cabana explains that, when this battery is being charged, lithium ions from the cathode layer go through an electrolyte solution into the anode layer, “which is made from stacks of graphite.”
+Lithium-ion batteries are powerful, but prone to overheating, which Cabana says manufacturers counter by encasing individual cells, with both a cathode and anode, in protective cells.
+“The Tesla Model S battery [pack]... has thousands of these cells."